 "I can't believe it" was all I could say, sniffling.
 At the bottom of the staircase was the local tourist info bureau.
 They went in and I politely stood outside, on the train station concourse.
 Junior was looking into info about hotel rooms and every few minutes Royette came out to check on me.
 I had sunglasses on, but it was obvious I was crying.
 Thousands of Japanese and an occasional Westerner walked by; I didn't care if they saw me crying.
 They knew why.
 I knew they knew why.

 Junior had found a hotel about three blocks away.
 We walked out into the sun again.
 It was just past noon.
 There was a Lawson's milk store, on the city square where the train station and bus lines all converged.
 I liked that.
 I will always like the warm friendly feeling of a Lawson's milk sign.
-They aren't in Ohio anymore.
+They aren't in northeast Ohio anymore.

 We checked into the hotel.
 This room was a little bigger, but configured the same.
 Two beds and a futon.
 The futon had a queenly regal headboard, so Royette called dibs on it.
 I cranked the air conditioner, of course.
 We settled down and they decided to take a short stroll, and I stayed in the a-c to cool out and collect my wits.
 I was embarrassed but glad that I had cried.